yuhezhang-ai/triton-augment/README.md

 ## 🚀 Features

-- **One Kernel, All Operations**: Fuse crop, flip, color jitter, grayscale, and normalize in a single kernel - ~3-5x faster! 🚀
+- **One Kernel, All Operations**: Fuse crop, flip, color jitter, grayscale, and normalize in a single kernel - significantly faster, scales with image size! 🚀
 - **Different Parameters Per Sample**: Each image in batch gets different random augmentations (not just batch-wide)
 - **Transform & Functional APIs**: Random parameters (transforms) or fixed parameters (functional) - your choice
 - **Zero Memory Overhead**: No intermediate buffers between operations